 A Better Vision

 With an awareness of the network blind spots and solutions to give you a strong lens into your network, you can stay on top of any potential vulnerabilities or breaches.
-This allows you to have better overall vision of your network, and gives you peace of mind that your organization won’t be the next data breach news headline.
+This allows you to have a better overall vision of your network, and gives you peace of mind that your organization won’t be the next data breach news headline.

 Have you identified all of your network blind spots?